apptainer/apptainer-userdocs/contributing.rst

  Contributing
 ##############

-{Singularity} is an open source project, meaning we have the challenge of limited resources.
+{Project} is an open source project, meaning we have the challenge of limited resources.
 We are grateful for any support that you can offer.
 Helping other users, raising issues, helping write documentation, or contributing code are all ways to help!